What are the Applications of Grinding Wheels? Skip to content

 Abrasive grains are held together during an emery wheel by a bonding material.
 The bonding material doesn't cut during the grinding operation.
 Its primary function is to carry the grains alongside varying degrees of strength.
 Common emery wheel bonds are vitrified, resinoid, silicate, shellac, rubber, and metal.

-Resinoid bonded grinding wheels are second in popularity to vitrified wheels.
-Phenolic in powdered or liquid form is mixed with the abrasive grains during a formation and cured at about 360F.
-Resinoid wheels used for grinding accelerates to 16,500 SFPM.
+• Resinoid bond: Resinoid-bonded grinding wheels are second in popularity to vitrified wheels.
+Phenolic in powdered or liquid form is mixed with the abrasive grains during formation and cured at about 360°F. Resinoid wheels used for grinding accelerate to 16,500 SFPM.
 Their primary use is in rough grinding and cut-off operations.

-This bonding material is employed when grinding heat must be kept to a minimum.
+• Silicate bond: This bonding material is employed when grinding; heat must be kept to a minimum.
 Silicate bonding material releases the abrasive grains more quickly than other bonding agents.
 Speed is restricted to below 4,500 SFPM.

 See Also: What are Diamond Grinding Cup Wheels?